blueshirts/darcula/README.md

-# VIM Darcula Theme 1.4
+# VIM Darcula Theme 1.6

 Accurate Darcula color scheme for the VIM editor.
 Works well with CoffeeScript projects.
 Can be used in 256 color mode.

 ## What's New?

-Updated more accurate colors and additional highlighting.
+Updated the popup colors to be easier on the eyes.

 ## What it looks like...